meetuparchive/git-linecat/README.md

 	| aws s3 cp - s3://your-s3-bucket/linecat.json
 ```

 In the Athena console, create a "table" for your data.
-This is simply a pointer to an S3 bucket where your data is stored and a description of the shape of the data
+A table is simply simply a pointer to an S3 bucket where your data is stored and a description of the shape of the data.

 ```sql
 CREATE EXTERNAL TABLE if not exists gitlog (